 Senior Member.
-Has degrees in social work, law and frontline management and is a recipient of a Churchill Fellowship.
-Extensive experience in the area of child protection law and has specialised in this area of law in the non-government sector for almost a decade.
-Worked for a number of years in both a legal and social work capacity, with clients from disadvantaged backgrounds struggling with mental health, family violence and drug and alcohol issues.
-Extensive experience acting for children and adults with disabilities.
+Degrees in law, social work and frontline management and is a recipient of a Churchill Fellowship.
+Extensive experience in the area of child protection law and has specialised in this area of law in the non-government sector for more than a decade.
+Spent her legal career working with, and for, disadvantaged clients, with mental health, family violence and drug and alcohol challenges.
+Extensive experience acting for children and adults with physical disabilities.